ActiveCampaign/postmark-wordpress/readme.txt

 This plugin detects HTML by checking the headers sent by other WordPress plugins.
 If a "text/html" content type isn't set then this plugin won't send the HTML to Postmark to be sent out only the plain text version of the email.

+= Why aren't my HTML emails being sent? =

+This plugin detects HTML by checking the headers sent by other WordPress plugins.
+If a "text/html" content type isn't set then this plugin won't send the HTML to Postmark to be sent out only the plain text version of the email.

+= Why are password reset links not showing in emails sent with this plugin? =

+There are a couple ways to resolve this issue.

+1. Open the Postmark plugin settings and uncheck Force HTML and click Save Changes.
+If the default WordPress password reset email is sent in Plain Text format, the link will render as expected.

+2. Access your WordPress site directory and open the wp-login.php file.

+Change this line:

+    $message .= ‘<‘ . network_site_url(“wp-login.php?action=rp&key=$key&login=” . rawurlencode($user_login), ‘login’) . “>\r\n”;

+Remove the brackets, so it becomes:

+    $message .= network_site_url(“wp-login.php?action=rp&key=$key&login=” . rawurlencode($user_login), ‘login’) . “\r\n”;

+And save the changes to the file.

 == Additional Resources ==

 [Postmark for WordPress FAQ](https://postmarkapp.com/support/article/1138-postmark-for-wordpress-faq)